phil-grayson/SexFindR/docs/source/kmerGWAS.rst

 Directory structure
 -------------------

-``kmerGWAS`` requires a specific directory structure and requires a number of individual commands be run in a particular order.
-This is presented below, but more information can be found in the kmerGWAS manual here (https://github.com/voichek/kmersGWAS/blob/master/manual.pdf).
+``kmerGWAS`` requires a specific directory structure and has many separate steps.
+These are presented below, but more information can be found in the kmerGWAS manual here (https://github.com/voichek/kmersGWAS/blob/master/manual.pdf).

 Generally, you want the following:

 1. Files present in a top level directory
 2. Individual directories created within the top level directory corresponding to the base name of each sample (e.g., top level directory contains ``SRR8585991_1.fastq.gz``, ``SRR8585991_2.fastq.gz``, and the ``SRR8585991`` directory)
-3. Within the base name subdirectories, there are execution scripts and an ``input_files.txt`` file that contains the paths to the ``fastq`` files (e.g., ``../SRR8585991_1.fastq.gz`` and ``../SRR8585991_2.fastq.gz`` each on their own line).
+3. Within the base name subdirectories (e.g., ``SRR8585991``), there are execution scripts and an ``input_files.txt`` file that contains the paths to the ``fastq`` files (e.g., ``../SRR8585991_1.fastq.gz`` and ``../SRR8585991_2.fastq.gz`` each on their own line).

 Running kmerGWAS
 ----------------

 The following is a set of example commands to set up the directory structure for the fugu samples, but these will need to be made specific to your file names, path, etc. Many of these steps were executed on a SLURM system and the execution scripts will need to be modified to match your system as well.
-This process begins with the ``fastq`` files and the execution scripts in the ``fugu_kmerGWAS`` directory.
+This process begins with the ``fastq`` files and one copy of each of the execution scripts in the top level (``fugu_kmerGWAS``) directory.
+All commands are executed from that top level directory.
+I have included an example of all necessary text files in the GitHub repository to check against as well.

 .. code-block:: console